-9. Evidence.
+Evidence.
 The investigator is responsible for gathering relevant evidence to the extent reasonably possible.
-To this end, the parties and witnesses are asked and encouraged to identify other witnesses and provide information, documents. relevant such as communications, text messages, social media postings, photographs, and other evidence.
+To this end, the parties and witnesses are asked and encouraged to identify other witnesses and provide relevant information. such as documents. communications, text messages, social media postings, photographs, and other evidence.
 Both parties are encouraged to provide all relevant information as promptly as possible to facilitate a timely resolution.
 If appropriate, the parties are encouraged to provide necessary releases to allow the investigator to gather additional relevant information.